 A VPN or VLAN must be set up to secure communications between your cloud-hosted server(s) and the nearby MFDs and workstations.
 If not, some portion of the network traffic involved in your solution may pass through the open internet in an unencrypted format, exposing sensitive information to snoopers.

 Extremely sensitive data is almost always transmitted in an encrypted format thanks to PaperCut MF’s satellite solution components, which protect it from such unauthorized observation even within your local network.
 For instance, passwords used for authentication will never be made publicly available in cleartext.
 Nonetheless, certain data might be able to be extracted from packets passed back and forth between the local and distant solution components without the usage of a VPN or separated network connection.

 This information could include details like usernames, document names, and internal network IP addresses if print jobs are stored locally.
 The contents of printed papers themselves could be made public if print jobs are sent over a public network and the print protocol being used is not secured.
 Therefore, it is strongly advised that you only move forward with a Private Cloud solution if you can use a VPN or other comparable technique to protect all user data as it travels between endpoints.

 Fortunately, most cloud hosting services are designed specifically for this kind of usage, with the goal of making any remote servers only appear as though they were connected to your local network.
 Your private cloud deployment can be just as secure in practice as one that is locally hosted—even it’s expected!

 Interested in learning more?
-Email us email@example.com to get more about hosting scenarios and how we can help you make your business more efficient.
+Email us firstname.lastname@example.org to get more information about hosting scenarios and how we can help you make your business more efficient.
 Fill out the form below to learn more!